Marine initiatives planned for April 2024 – April 2026

 Consultations

-The proposed changes are expected to be published in the Canada Gazette, Part I, in early 2026 with a 60-day public comment period.
+The proposed regulations are expected to be published in the Canada Gazette, Part I, in 2026 with a 60-day public comment period.

 Departmental contact information